ybob247-del/nexus-biomedical-website/PRIVACY_POLICY.md

 We use collected information for the following purposes:

-- Provide, operate, and maintain our healthcare AI services
-- Process clinical data and generate medical insights
+- **Provide Services:** Deliver health assessments, risk analysis, and educational insights
-- Improve, personalize, and expand our services
+- **Improve Platforms:** Analyze usage patterns to enhance our AI algorithms
-- Communicate with you about updates, support, and marketing
+- **Communicate:** Send account updates, assessment results, and educational content
-- Process transactions and manage billing
+- **Process Payments:** Manage subscriptions and billing
-- Ensure compliance with healthcare regulations
-- Detect, prevent, and address technical issues and security threats
+- **Ensure Security:** Detect and prevent fraud, abuse, and technical issues
-- Analyze usage patterns to improve platform performance
+- **Comply with Laws:** Meet legal obligations and respond to lawful requests

 ---

-## HIPAA Compliance

-Nexus Biomedical Intelligence is committed to full compliance with the Health Insurance Portability and Accountability Act (HIPAA) and its implementing regulations.

-- We execute Business Associate Agreements (BAAs) with covered entities
-- All PHI is encrypted in transit and at rest using industry-standard encryption
-- Access to PHI is restricted to authorized personnel only
-- We maintain comprehensive audit logs of all PHI access
-- Regular security assessments and risk analyses are conducted
-- Staff receive ongoing HIPAA training and certification
+## We Are NOT a HIPAA-Covered Entity

+**Important Clarification:**

+Nexus Biomedical Intelligence is **NOT** a covered entity or business associate under HIPAA because:

+1. We do NOT collect protected health information (PHI)
+2. We do NOT integrate with electronic health records (EHRs)
+3. We do NOT receive information from healthcare providers
+4. We do NOT process insurance claims or billing codes
+5. Users provide self-reported, anonymous health data

+Our platforms are **educational tools** and **clinical decision support**, NOT medical record systems.

 ---

 ## Data Security

-We implement administrative, technical, and physical security measures designed to protect your information from unauthorized access, use, or disclosure:
+We implement industry-standard security measures to protect your information:

-- AES-256 encryption for data at rest
-- TLS 1.3 encryption for data in transit
+- **Encryption:** TLS 1.3 for data in transit, AES-256 for data at rest
-- Multi-factor authentication (MFA) for account access
+- **Secure Authentication:** Password hashing with bcrypt
+- **Access Controls:** Role-based permissions and least-privilege access
-- Regular security audits and penetration testing
+- **Regular Audits:** Security assessments and vulnerability testing
-- Secure cloud infrastructure with redundancy and backup
+- **Secure Infrastructure:** Cloud hosting with redundancy and backup
-- Role-based access controls (RBAC)
-- 24/7 security monitoring and incident response

 ---

 ## Data Sharing and Disclosure

-We do not sell your personal information.
-We may share information in the following circumstances:
+**We do NOT sell your personal information.**

+We may share information in the following limited circumstances:

+- **Service Providers:** Trusted vendors (e.g., Stripe for payments, email services) under strict confidentiality agreements
+- **Legal Compliance:** When required by law, regulation, court order, or legal process
+- **Business Transfers:** In connection with a merger, acquisition, or sale of assets (with notice to you)
+- **Protection of Rights:** To protect our rights, safety, property, or the rights of others
 - **With Your Consent:** When you explicitly authorize us to share information
-- **Service Providers:** With trusted third-party vendors who assist in operating our platform (under strict confidentiality agreements)
-- **Legal Compliance:** When required by law, regulation, or legal process
-- **Business Transfers:** In connection with a merger, acquisition, or sale of assets
-- **Protection of Rights:** To protect our rights, privacy, safety, or property

 ---

 ## Data Retention

-We retain your information for as long as necessary to provide our services and comply with legal obligations.
-PHI is retained according to HIPAA requirements and applicable state laws, typically for a minimum of 6 years from the date of creation or last use.
+We retain your information for as long as necessary to provide our services and comply with legal obligations:

+- **Account Data:** Retained while your account is active, deleted upon account closure
+- **Assessment Data:** Retained for service improvement, anonymized after 2 years
+- **Payment Records:** Retained for 7 years for tax and accounting purposes
+- **Technical Logs:** Retained for 90 days for security and troubleshooting

 ---